What do worms eat? Learn all about the best diet to feed your compost worms, including what not to feed them.

-What’s waste to me or you may be slop for the pigs or food for the dog to someone else.
+What’s waste to me or you may be slop for the pigs or food for the dog or someone else.
 I have previously used such terms as organic kitchen waste and table scraps, but now it’s time to be more specific about what waste you can expect to feed to your worms.

 Kitchen Waste from Meal Preparation